 The Europe Team are really keen to connect with students interested in studying with at Warwick.
 These chats are informal and do not affect admission - they're simply an opportunity for you to learn more about Warwick, and about applying to and studying in the UK.
 Find out more

-The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year, studying from foundation programme to our research degrees.
-We currently have 172 students from Greece studying on our campus.
+The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year.
+We currently have 135 students from Greece studying with us.
 All the information you need on making your application to Warwick can be found below.
-If you have any questions, please don't hesitate to get in touch with us.
+If you have any questions, please don't hesitate to get in touch.

 Warwick IFP: Complete the Apolytirio Genikou Lykeiou with an overall grade of 16 in the final year

 UndergraduateLink opens in a new window: Students taking the Greek High School qualification (Apolytirion) need to take a Foundation year or 3 additional A-levels.
 We will typically consider students with a grade of 18.1+ in the Apolytirion plus 3 A-Levels (please see our Study pages for our standard A-Level requirements).

 PostgraduateLink opens in a new window: Bachelor's degree considered comparable to British Bachelor degree standard.
 A score of 7.0-8.49 from a well ranked public institution is considered comparable to a UK 2.1, while a score of 6.0-6.99 is considered comparable to a UK 2.2.